Mad-foley/the-cave/journals/kyle_merckx.md

+## 3/7/23

+Today we focused on cleaning up the front-end code.
+Ran into a 403 error from our external api that we might need to try to fix.
+Afterwards, we continued to style the pages.
+We also worked on fixing the red wine selection on the recommendations page.

 ## 3/6/23

 Today we added the delete funtion to the user account.
 We created a modal to ask the user to confirm the deletion and updated the modal slice to allow the modal to work.
 We then set up a websocket to work with the comment sections.
 We then set up a search bar to filter through the wines.
 We did some styling to finish off the day.